pepmartinez/keuss-server/docusaurus/docs/04-Usage/04-monitoring.md

 ## Logging

-Keuss-server uses [winston-log-space](https://github.com/pepmartinez/winston-log-space) for logging, and by default it logs to stdout only, on a `info` level.
+`keuss-server` uses [winston-log-space](https://github.com/pepmartinez/winston-log-space) for logging, and by default it logs to stdout only, on a `info` level.
 See `winston-log-space` for how to configure and tailor logging

 ## Prometheus metrics